 Jean Michel Deiss’s approach to winemaking is based on two key principles: biodynamic farming, and co-planting.
 Co-planting simply refers to growing many different varietals within the same parcel in the vineyard.
 Though historically this is common in Alsace, more recently, it has not been widely practiced.

-And, according to the rules of the Grand Cru vineyards established in 1983. only four grape varieties are allowed: Pinot Gris, Riesling, Muscat, and Gewürztraminer.
-Believing strongly in co-planting, Deiss decided to ignore the rules, and fight to change them—which he did (in cooperation with other winemakers) in 2005.
+According to the rules of the Grand Cru vineyards, established in 1983, only four grape varieties are allowed: Pinot Gris, Riesling, Muscat, and Gewürztraminer.
+Believing strongly in co-planting, Deiss decided to ignore the rules, and fight to change them—which he did (in cooperation with other winemakers), in 2005.
 The result is truly delicious, complex wines.
 If you have yet to try them, now is a great time to do so!
 Here’s the link for online orders in the USA.
 Wine House

 What does biodynamic mean?

-A very simplified definition of biodynamic that is easy to understand is biodynamic farming follows organic farming protocol; no herbicides, pesticides, or chemicals of any kind are allowed in the vineyards.
+A very simple definition of biodynamic is, biodynamic farming follows organic farming protocol; no herbicides, pesticides, or chemicals of any kind are allowed in the vineyards.
 A biodynamic calendar is followed for planning vineyard management, like pruning, which is done according to the cycles of the moon.

-Read more about biodynamic farming My personal experience with biodynamic wines has been that I can drink a little more than usual without feeling the alcohol effects and, it just tastes better to me.
+You can read more about biodynamic farming My personal experience with biodynamic wines has been that I can drink a little more than usual without feeling the alcohol effects and it tastes better.
 This is, of course, my subjective point of view.
 You can read more of the philosophy of biodynamic farming practices at Domaine Deiss

 Let’s start cooking and drinking!
 Here are my two favorite recipes Marie-Héléne shared: